bistrulli/SOGA/Manual/ReusabilityGuide.md

 For example, `prune(30)` will prune the current distribution up to 30 components.

-You can find examples of SOGA models in the folder programs/SOGA.
+You can find a commented SOGA model in the folder `programs/Example/Bernoulli.soga`.
+Other SOGA models are available in the folder `programs/SOGA/`